jonathanbell/webpack-boilerplate/basic-setup/README.md

-# Webpack Basic Setup
+# Basic Setup

-Fairly "basic" example using Webpack.
+Fairly "basic" Webpack example.
+The bare minimum setup to start writing websites.

 Run `npm run dev` to view.
 Site is then viewable at: `http://localhost:7700/`